inad9300/RESTyle/README.md

 # RESTyle
-Automatic implementation of a REST-centric back end.
-More info in [restyle.berry.es](http://restyle.berry.es/).
+Automatic implementation of a REST-centric back-end.
+More information available at [restyle.berry.es](http://restyle.berry.es/).